mickem/nscp-docs/docs/howto/checks.md

 ```

 Once you see this you can either execute commands or exit the client.
-Lets start out by exiting the client which you do by typoing "exit" and then pressing enter.
+Lets start out by exiting the client which you do by typing "exit" and then pressing enter.

 !!! danger
     The "test mode" will start NSClient++ in the same way as when you run the service.
     This means that if the service is running it will not be able to open the ports and start the sockets.

 !!! note
-    Since NSClient++ in test mode is the same as NSClient++ as a service it is very usefull to use even when debbuging checks from Nagios as you can see all debug information in real time.
+    Since NSClient++ in test mode is the same as NSClient++ as a service it is very useful to use even when debugging checks from Nagios as you can see all debug information in real time.
     Just remember to stop the service before you start NSClient++ in test mode.

 ## Getting started again

-Now we are going to start nsclient++ without a settings file to make sure you dont have any strange settings lurking around.
+Now we are going to start NSClient++ without a settings file to make sure you don't have any strange settings lurking around.
 To do that we add the option --settings dummy.
 This tells NSClient++ to use a "dummy" settings store:
 ```
 nscp test --settings dummy